 It’s the dog days of summer.
 So our productive fishing period is compressed toward dawn and the few hours surrounding it.
 Night fishing is at its peak, but in such low water, stealth is paramount at all hours — even after dark.

 Where limestone spring water dominates, trout enjoy cool flows, no matter the ninety-degree air or the boney riverbed.
 They slip inside the water weeds and feast on cress bugs among river moss, blending into a green-grey canvas and the mottled shadows that perfectly match the patterns on their backs.
 Trout may feed on top but are not easily fooled or coerced to the surface.
 They are cautious.
 Wet and dry ants of all sizes are staple patterns, along with beetles and hoppers — if the trout see enough of them.
 And long casts with light lines is a prerequisite.

 Fishing the summer months is a protracted game of hide and seek, where more often, the angler loses.
-Every condition favors the trout.
+Because every condition favors the trout.

-The dog days have never been my favorite.
-And yet, I still love this time on the water.
+The dog days are never my favorite.
+And yet, I love this time on the water.
 Four seasons.
 That’s why I’m charmed by this place — for the endless changes and new challenges.
 Because the moment a pattern or rhythm settles in, a transformation begins the following day.
-The forever metamorphosis of a four-season river and its accompanying valleys is what draws me in.
+The continuing metamorphosis of a four-season river and its accompanying valleys is what draws me in.
 Always.

 Fish hard, friends.

 ** Donate ** If you enjoy this article, please consider a donation.
 Your support is what keeps this Troutbitten project funded.
 Scroll below to find the Donate Button.
 And thank you.